MHaringa/insurancerating/README.md

 **Note on Exposure and Risk Premium**

-In the context of insurance:

-- The term *exposure* refers to the subject or asset that is being insured.
-For example, an insured vehicle is considered an exposure.
+In insurance, *exposure* refers to the level of risk an insurer takes on when providing coverage for a certain asset, like a vehicle, over a period of time.
+For example, in vehicle insurance, exposure is often measured in *vehicle-years*, indicating how long the vehicle is covered and the likelihood of a claim being made.

+For example, in vehicle insurance:

-- If a vehicle is insured as of July 1st for a particular year, the insurance company would record this as an exposure of 0.5 for that year.
-This means that the vehicle was insured for half the year.
+- If a car is insured for a full year, its exposure is counted as 1.
+- If a vehicle is insured for six months, its exposure would be 0.5.

 Additionally, the term *risk premium* is used interchangeably with *pure premium* or *burning cost*.
 These terms represent the amount of premium